feixuwu/document/README.md

  to package with ios14 support, you need first copy the plugin from UE_4.2x\Engine\Plugins\Marketplace to your project, and uncomment //PublicDefinitions.Add("WITH_IOS14_SUPPORT=1");
+ after repackage the game, when the game startup on ios14 device, it will popup a dialog to ask tracking permission.

  ### multiple test devices